hlmtre/pybot/README.md

 he is modular, extensible, multi-threaded (for network independence!), and configurable.

-pybot runs on python 2.7, on both windows and linux. python versions > 3 are in the works.
+pybot runs on python 2.7 and >3.5, on both windows and linux, though current development is all geared towards >3.5.

 **master branch should be stable. feature branches can be broken at any time.**